 Solo Road trip with lots of Camping and hiking

 I had so much fun on my drive across the country!
 From the rocky lake shores of Ontario to the vast grasslands of Manitoba and Saskatchewan to the mountains in Alberta, Canada is so beautiful!
 I have provided a breakdown based on my three week trip.
 How long I drove each day, where I slept, things I did during the day and how much I hiked.
+I hope that it can help with planning your next adventure!

 I also included whether I had cell service at the places I camped or not, I was with Rogers.
 I frequently did not have service and it is a good idea to travel with backup communication and to let someone know your trip plan with regular check-ins.
+I used a Garmin In-reach mini, it worked well just was a bit slow at times, and needs that clear view of the sky.

 Day 1 – Southern Ontario to Six Mile Lake Provincial Park